 In 2015, Kempinski Hotel, Ajman used a QR Code on ‘unique pyramids’ in guestrooms to allow guests to easily order food.
 On scanning this QR Code, a food and beverage menu opens.
-And it is worth mentioning that the menu is available in four languages – English, German, Arabic and Russian.
+Also, it is worth mentioning that the menu is available in four languages: English, German, Arabic and Russian.

 7. Controlling Cheque Fraud using QR Codes, Turkey

 On Jun 15, 2015, Turkish Banking Institution, Credit Reference Bureau (CRB) (Kredi Kayıt Bürosu), and the Turkish Union of Chambers and Commodity Exchanges jointly introduced a QR Code system for cheques.

 This system allows cheque holders review data on the credibility of the cheque issuer.
 The use of ‘Findeks’ application on their smart phones helps achieve this.

 The objective behind this system was to provide transparency and to minimize cases of cheque fraud.

 In 2013, Turkish financial Institution Isbank, partnered with French-based technology company Ingenico.
 They launched the Parakod app that allows mobile payments using QR Codes at the point of sale.
 No need of using credit cards.

 See how Bank Islam Brunei Darussalam (BIBD) is providing payments services to businesses and consumers.

 9. SEQR Mobile Payment at McDonald’s, Kuwait